uconneeb/evolution/index.md

 ![Photo of Cactus Garden, Joshua Tree National Park](assets/img/cylindropuntia.jpg) _Teddybear Cholla cacti, Cactus Garden, Joshua Tree National Park, California.
 These plants are well adapted for life in an environment in which water is a very scarce resource._

-# EEB 2245/2245W (Evolutionary Biology)<br/>Spring 2023
+# EEB 2245 (Evolutionary Biology)<br/>Spring 2025

-EEB 2245/W is a course in the [Department of Ecology and Evolutionary Biology](https://www.eeb.uconn.edu/) at the [University of Connecticut](https://uconn.edu/).
+EEB 2245 is a course in the [Department of Ecology and Evolutionary Biology](https://www.eeb.uconn.edu/) at the [University of Connecticut](https://uconn.edu/).
 The primary goal of the course is to teach the basic principles of evolutionary biology and the history of life on earth.

 Below you will find basic information about the course.
 Visit the menu items at the top for more information.

 ## Meeting time

-The course meets every Tuesday and Thursday 9:30 to 10:45 am in [GW002](https://classrooms.uconn.edu/classroom/gw-002/), which is located in the [Gant West Building](https://goo.gl/maps/TqN3PAHhUCvvLv5z5).
+The course meets every Tuesday and Thursday 2:00 to 3:15pm in [TLS-154](https://classrooms.uconn.edu/classroom/tls-154/), which is located in the [Torrey Life Science](https://maps.app.goo.gl/SYVC9qmnU5e7KasJ6).
 Few lecture materials will be posted online, so it is important to attend lecture in person.
 Some activities with associated participation points require you to be physically present in the lecture room.

 ## Textbook